kenn/jquery-rails-cdn/README.md

 This gem adds two methods `jquery_include_tag` and `jquery_url` to generate a script tag to the jQuery on a CDN of your preference.

-If you're using asset pipeline with Rails 3.1+, first remove '//= require jquery' from `application.js`.
+If you're using asset pipeline with Rails 3.1+, first remove `//= require jquery` from `application.js`.

 Then in layout: